Yankovsky/yankovsky/README.md

 In 2021 I enrolled at [Yandex School of Data Science](https://academy.yandex.com/dataschool/) and since then I've been immersed in the astonishing world of machine learning.

-Shortly after the outbreak of the Russian-Ukrainian war, I left Russia and now I am looking for a job.
+Shortly after the outbreak of the Russian-Ukrainian war, I left Russia and now I am looking for a job with relocation.

 My dream is to participate in some world-changing project, to make a positive change to the world.